Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: The leading Ruelle-Pollicott resonance

 Both methods of determining $D$ are shown in Fig.~\ref{fig:transport}.
-In the transferred magnetization from the domain-wall (bottom left (ii) insets), we again see $z$ matching the expected $z = 2$.
-The diffusion constants determined from different approaches also match up to accessible precision.
+In the transferred magnetization from the domain wall (bottom left (ii) insets), we again see $z$ matching the expected $z = 2$.
+The diffusion constants determined from different approaches also match up to accessible precision \diffa{of about $1 \%$}.
 We have thus shown the leading RP resonance for small $k$ truly does contain information about transport.
 A natural next question, which we leave for future work, is how competitive is the extraction of $D$ through RP resonances compared to the current state-of-the-art.